qtwre/sysmon-config/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**[See @ion-storm Threat Intelligence SIEM fork](https://github.com/ion-storm/sysmon-config)**

-Note: Exact syntax and filtering choices are deliberate to catch appropriate entries and to have as little performance impact as possible.
+Note!: Exact syntax and filtering choices are deliberate to catch appropriate entries and to have as little performance impact as possible.
 Sysmon's filtering abilities are different than the built-in Windows auditing features, so often a different approach is taken than the normal static listing of every possible important area.

 ## Use ##
 ### Install ###